About Elgin Sing-Along Messiah

 Warren Anderson, Demoss Center for the Peforming Arts (Judson University)

-Eric Gaston, Elgin Symphony Orchestra
+Eric Gaston-Falk, Elgin Symphony Orchestra

 Jeff Grosser